-The Audit Committee also reviewed the fees and scope of services provided to the Company by Deloitte & Touche LLP, independent registered public accounting firm, for the years ended December 31, 2010 and December 31, 2009.
-Fees billed to the Company by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates (collectively, "Deloitte Entities") for the years ended December 31, 2010 and 2009 are reflected in the following table.
+The Audit Committee also reviewed the fees and scope of services provided to the Company by Deloitte & Touche LLP, independent registered public accounting firm, for the years ended December 31, 2013, and December 31, 2012.
+Fees billed to the Company by Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu and their respective affiliates (collectively, "Deloitte Entities") for the years ended December 31, 2013 and 2012, are reflected in the following table.

-2010 2009
+2013 2012

-Audit Fees ^(a) \$247,850 \$229,250
+Audit Fees ^(a) \$347,557 \$347,927

-Audit-Related Fees ^(b) 24,600

-Tax Fees ^(c) 36,400 7,200
+Tax Fees ^(b) 31,888 26,477

 All Other Fees

-Total \$284,250 \$261,050
+Total \$379,445 \$374,404

-- (a) Audit fees consisted of fees for professional services for the audit of the Company's financial statements, review of financial statements included in the Company's Form 10-Q filings and services that are normally provided in connection with statutory or regulatory filings or engagements.
-These fees also include the audit of the Company's internal controls in accordance with Section 404 of the Sarbanes Oxley Act of 2002. - (b) Audit-related fees in 2009 consisted of the internal control review work associated with the Company's majority-owned subsidiary in Australia, which was acquired in 2009. - (c) Tax fees consisted of fees for professional services performed with respect to tax compliance, tax advice and tax planning.
-The increase in 2010 relates to tax services received by the Company's majority-owned subsidiary in Australia.
+(a) Audit fees consisted of fees for professional services for the audit of the Company's financial statements, review of financial statements included in the Company's Form 10-Q filings and services that are normally provided in connection with statutory or regulatory filings or engagements.
+These fees also include the audit of the Company's internal controls in accordance with Section 404 of the Sarbanes Oxley Act of 2002.

-There were no other fees billed by Deloitte & Touche LLP for services rendered to the Company, other than the services described above in 2010 and 2009.
+There were no other fees billed by Deloitte Entities for services rendered to the Company, other than the services described above, in 2013 and 2012.